Sheldon Fox Lecture at UPENN

-In honor of Shelley Fox, KPF sponsors the Shelly Fox Lecture series at the University of Pennsylvania.
+In honor of Shelley Fox, KPF sponsors the Sheldon Fox Lecture series at the University of Pennsylvania.

 Past speakers include: